cmcramer/cmc-silverstripe-gridfieldbulkupdater/README.md

-Allows changes to fields of multiple rows in a GridField using EditableColumns
+Allows changes to fields of multiple rows in a GridField that has GridFieldEditableColumns enabled

 Nothing is saved.
 Items are updated in CMS view-only and not saved until 'Save & Publish' button clicked.

 Requires silverstripe-gridfieldextensions
 https://github.com/silverstripe-australia/silverstripe-gridfieldextensions/blob/master/code/GridFieldTitleHeader.php

-CmcGridFieldEditGroupHeader is not used

-Sample GridField config
+*Sample GridField config*

 //Bulk updater has to come after EditableColumns or Select added in first column
 $groupGridField = new GridField(